caseygrun/phage-seq/README.md

 5. Execute the workflow

+	You may want to test your configuration first by performing a dry-run via:

+		snakemake --use-conda -n

 	Each workflow can be executed by running this command from the relevant directory:

 		snakemake --use-conda --cores all

-	You may want to test your configuration first by performing a dry-run via:

-		snakemake --use-conda -nr

 	This will print the execution plan but not run any of the code.